• Skip to primary navigation

 2. Water the Plants

-This is an easy chore that helps children understand they must give nutrients to living things to keep them alive.
+This is an easy chore that helps children understand that they must give nutrients to living things to keep them alive.

 The best part about watering outdoor garden areas is they might get a little dirty, which is the fun part of any chore.